harness-community/harness-community.github.io/website/blog/2022-10-30-YAML_ONBOARDING-PYTHON/yaml_onboarding_python.md

 ```
 * Click on `Save`.

-  Naviagte to `VISUAL` and now you can see your two stage pipline ready as shown below in the screenshot.
+  Navigate to `VISUAL` and now you can see your two-stage pipeline ready as shown below in the screenshot.
 That's the beauty of YAML in Harness.

   ![](./pipe-stud.png)

   You can navigate through all the steps in the pipeline and explore the pipeline.

 ## Inputs
-Before running the pipeline,let's create a Github and Docker connector.
+Before running the pipeline, let's create a GitHub and Docker connector.

-* Github Connector
+* GitHub Connector

   Under Project setup select `Connectors`.